megvii-research/MOTR/README.md

 ## Installation

-The codebase are built on top of [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).
+The codebase is built on top of [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).

 ### Requirements